StevenBlack/hosts/readme_template.md

 You can also refer to the "Third-Party Hosts Managers" section for further recommended solutions from third parties.

-### Warning: Using this `hosts` file in Windows may require disabling DNS Cache service.
+### Warning: Using this `hosts` file in Windows may require disabling DNS Cache service

 Windows has issues with larger hosts files.
 Recent changes in security within Windows 10 denies access to changing services via other tools except registry hacks.
 Use the `disable-dnscache-service-win.cmd`